 Our Communities and Social Performance targets for 2016-2020 include reducing repeat and significant human rights complaints at our operations.
-We are focused on reducing repeat and significant complaints, rather than the number of complaints we receive, because this shows us that we are managing complaints effectively.
-Our Modern Slavery Statement also explains how we are measuring our human rights performance relating to modern slavery, including through auditing our Know your supplier procedure and reassessing our supply chain risk assessment.
+We are focused on reducing repeat and significant complaints, rather than the number of complaints we receive.
+This is because we want to ensure that people are willing to use our grievance mechanisms to make complaints but also that we are managing complaints effectively so that the same issues are not recurring without being addressed, especially significant complaints.
+Our annual Modern Slavery Statement also explains how we are measuring our human rights performance relating to modern slavery, including through auditing our Know Your Supplier procedure and reassessing our supply chain risk assessment.

 We have also taken steps to increase our transparency around our human rights performance.
 This includes publishing our Annual Report to the Voluntary Principles Initiative on implementation of the Voluntary Principles on Security and Human Rights, trying to continuously improve our annual Modern Slavery Statement and recently publishing our view on the role of civil society organisations.

 We have committed to follow a range of international standards, including:

 - United Nations Guiding Principles on Business and Human Rights

 - United Nations Universal Declaration of Human Rights

 - Voluntary Principles on Security and Human Rights